 Willem Mesdag has been a director since January 2014.
-Mr. Mesdag is the managing partner of Red Mountain Capital Partners LLC, an equity-oriented investment firm, and a senior advisor of HPS Investment Partners, LLC, a global credit-oriented investment firm.
+Since January 2005, Mr. Mesdag has been the managing partner of Red Mountain Capital Partners LLC, an investment management firm.
+Since January 2021, Mr. Mesdag has been a consultant for HPS Investment Partners, a global investment firm.
 Prior to founding Red Mountain in 2005, Mr. Mesdag was a partner and managing director of Goldman Sachs & Co., which he joined in 1981.
 Prior to Goldman Sachs, he was a securities lawyer at Ballard, Spahr, Andrews & Ingersoll, which he joined in 1978.
 He also serves on the board of Heidrick & Struggles International, Inc., a publicly-traded company.
 He previously served on the boards of 3i Group plc, Cost Plus, Inc., Encore Capital Group, Inc., Nature's Sunshine Products, Inc. and Yuma Energy, Inc., all of which are or were publicly-traded companies.
-Having had an extensive career in international investment banking and finance and having served on domestic and international public-company boards, Mr. Mesdag brings to the Board significant knowledge and experience related to business and financial issues and corporate governance.
+Having had an extensive career in international investment banking and finance and having served on domestic and international public-company boards, Mr. Mesdag brings to the Board significant knowledge and experience related to business and financial issues, corporate governance and brings an investor's perspective to the Board.

 Ivy Ross has been a director since January 2013.
-In May 2014, Ms. Ross joined Google as head of Glass and is currently a vice president of hardware design at Google.
+In May 2014, Ms. Ross joined Google as head of glass and is currently a vice president of hardware design at Google.
 From July 2011 until April 2014, Ms. Ross was the chief marketing officer of Art.com from where she oversaw the company's marketing, branding, merchandising and user-experience functions.
 Prior to Art.com, from June 2008 to June 2011, Ms. Ross was EVP of marketing for the Gap brand, and also acted as the creative catalyst for all brands within Gap, Inc. Ms. Ross also has held senior creative and product design positions at Disney Stores North America, Mattel, Calvin Klein, Coach, Liz Claiborne, Swatch Watch and Avon.
 She also has served on Proctor and Gamble's design board since its inception.
 With her industry insight and marketing expertise, Ms. Ross provides a valuable perspective to the Board as we continue to build our DXL brand.

 Elaine K. Rubin has been a director since April 2021.
 Since January 2010, Ms. Rubin has been the founder and president of Digital Prophets Network, LLC, a consulting, advisory and placement firm with a network of digital commerce experts that supports the growth of retail and direct-to-consumer businesses.
 Since October 2013, she has also served as an advisor to Hint, Inc., which produces fruit-infused water.
 Prior to that, Ms. Rubin previously held leadership positions at 1800flowers.com, iVillage.com and amazon.com.
-She previously served on the boards of Smart & Final Stores, Inc. and Blue Nile, Inc., both which were formerly publicly-traded companies.
+She previously served on the boards of Smart & Final Stores, Inc. and Blue Nile, Inc., both of which were formerly publicly-traded companies.
 Ms. Rubin co-founded shop.org in February 1996 and served as its elected chair of the board of directors from February 1996 to October 2007 and served on the board of the National Retail Federation (NRF) from 2001 until 2010.
-Ms. Rubin brings extensive knowledge and experience of digital commerce business and provides valuable insight to the Board as the Company continues to grow its direct business.
+Ms. Rubin brings extensive knowledge and experience of digital commerce business and will provide a valuable insight to the Board as we continue to grow our direct business.